AnnyKong/swe-hacks-2019/readme.txt

-This is a mobile app prototype built with Proto.io mobile app prototyping tool.
+This is a mobile app prototype.

+Click on index.html and it will show up!